wikeyen/parkinglot/docs/prd.md

 >when parking<br>
 >then parking failed<br>
 >
->given a certain parking-lot with a parked car, and a valid ticket relate to it<br>
+>given a graduate parking attendant, a certain parking-lot with a parked car, and a valid ticket relate to it<br>
 >when picking up the car from the correct parking-lot<br>
 >then picking up car success, the ticket should turn to invalid<br>
 >
->given a certain parking-lot with a parked car, and a valid ticket relate to it<br>
+>given a graduate parking attendant, a certain parking-lot with a parked car, and a valid ticket relate to it<br>
 >when picking up the car from a wrong parking-lot<br>
 >then picking up car failed, the ticket should still be valid<br>
 >
 >given an invalid ticket<br>
 >when picking up a car<br>
 >then picking up failed<br>

+###2019/06/19
+####Description
+A smart car parking attendant, multiple parking-lots.
+He/she should park the car into the parking-lot with most vacancies.

+####Tasking
+>given a smart parking attendant, two not full parking-lots with the first one more occupied,
+>when parking
+>then succeed parking into the second parking-lot, and get a ticket form it<br>
+>
+>given a smart parking attendant, two not full parking-lots with both evenly occupied,
+>when parking
+>then succeed parking into the first parking-lot, and get a ticket form it<br>